Key Concepts

 As part of the on-premises network integration, a DNS domain is delegated to the Oxide rack at the time of initialization.
 This allows the rack external endpoints to be accessible using DNS names and secured with TLS certificates.

 Each silo has a unique console and API endpoint with the naming convention $silo_dns_name.sys.$delegated_domain.
 The silo_dns_name is set to the silo’s name by default but is customizable.
-For this reason, silo names must comply with the domain name standard RFC 1035, i.e. they may contain only the English-language letters a-z, the digits 0-9, and hyphens; hyphens cannot be at the beginning and at the end.
+For this reason, silo names must comply with the domain name standard RFC 1035, i.e., they may contain only the English-language letters a-z, the digits 0-9, and hyphens; hyphens cannot be at the beginning and at the end.
+Note that top level domain lookup (*.$delegated_domain) will return null as the delegated domain will not have an A/AAAA record.

 Projects